ARTHRITIS CAUSES, SYMPTOMS, AND PAIN MANAGEMENT

-There are many types of arthritis, and all can cause daily pain.
-They all have different causes, symptoms, health effects, and treatments.
-We’ll focus on the most common type — osteoarthritis1 — here.
+There are many types of arthritis, all with different causes, symptoms, health effects, and treatments.
+And all very likely to cause daily pain.
+The most common type is osteoarthritis,1 so we’ll focus on that.

 More About Arthritis